dudung/pasir/blog/content/posts/24/k/00-intro-to-pasir.md

 `02-nov-2024` Create pasir combining `src` (Python + JavaScript) and `blog` (Hugo) in a repo.
   - GitHub Action in `hugo.yml' still does not work.
   - Add `-s blog -d public` to `hugo` in `hugo.yml`.
+  - Remove `-d public` since it reports `tar: public: Cannot open: No such file or directory`.
+Assuming the directory does not exists.